23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

 “Laura Lombardi makes some of my personal favorite everyday chain necklaces, like this box chain that’s a statement on its own or when layered with others,” says Coscarelli.

 “In my mind, versatility is key when we’re talking splurging,” says Coscarelli.
-“This set of 3 rings can be worn as a stack or separately, and I can picture it playing well with others.”
+“This set of three rings can be worn as a stack or separately, and I can picture it playing well with others.”

-Chained To My Heart Earring ($140; catbirdnyc.com)
+Chained to My Heart Earring ($140; catbirdnyc.com)

-A truly ideal everyday earring, this single diamond with a gold chain makes for a subtle statement piece, and is a favorite of Underscored editors who’ve tried it firsthand.
+A truly ideal everyday earring, this single diamond with a gold chain makes for a subtle statement piece, and it’s a favorite of Underscored editors who’ve tried it firsthand.

 Charlotte Ring ($595; mejuri.com)